harshb2204/C-Programming/L12_DMA/README.md

 - We check if the allocation was successful.
 - We use `scanf` to read the user's name, limiting input to prevent buffer overflow.
 - After using the memory, we release it with `free(name)` to avoid memory leaks.
+- We dont use ampersand when using pointers in the scanf, the ampersand means we are sending the address not the value(works fine with regular variables) , when using pointers we get address of the pointer but we want the value